 Going on walks allows them to explore new surroundings, smell different scents, and interact with other people and animals.

-This helps prevent boredom and reduces destructive behaviors such as chewing or excessive barking.
-It also can help alleviate anxiety and help create a happier dog.
+This helps prevent boredom and reduce destructive behaviors such as chewing or excessive barking.
+It can also help alleviate anxiety and create a happier dog.

 Walking is also good for you.
 Studies show that individuals who walk their dogs regularly have lower blood pressure, reduced stress levels, improved mood, and increased happiness compared to those who do not own pets or exercise regularly.